A 301 redirect is like a map that will take your website’s visitors from a page or post that no longer exists to one that does.

 There are two primary methods to create a 301 redirect in WordPress:

-- Utilize a WordPress redirection plugin.
-This approach is probably preferable to those either managing a complex, commercial site, or multiple sites.
+• Use a WordPress redirection plugin.
+This approach may be preferred by anyone managing a complex, commercial site or multiple sites.
 Plugins can automate the process and perform it across all sites you own.

-First, we’ll take a look at how you can manually make a 301 redirect for your WordPress site.
-In order to make a clear and concise tutorial, we’re going to make some presumptions about how you’re operating your site.
+First, we’ll look at how you can manually make a 301 redirect for your WordPress site.
+To make a clear and concise tutorial, we will make some presumptions about how you’re operating your site.
 These are outlined in the next section.
 Plugins can automate the process of 301 Redirect and perform it across all sites you own.

-Second, we’ll take a look at how you might use plugins to perform this operation.
-The manual method may seem simple enough, but here are some reasons no WordPress site administrator should manually make their own 301 redirects for each of the respective sites they manage.
+Second, we’ll examine how you might use plugins to perform this operation.
+The manual method may seem simple enough, but here are some reasons why no WordPress site administrator should manually make their own 301 redirects for each site they manage:

-- Best practices make it clear that all changes across sites should be uniform.
-There will invariably be some minor differences if the redirect is manually made for each site you manage.
+• Best practices make it clear that all changes across sites should be uniform.
+There will invariably be minor differences if the redirect is manually made for each site you manage.

 A WordPress plugin offers a simpler solution for your 301 redirect needs.
-These plugins will automate the process (you don’t have to know how or why it’s automated, but if you want to know the plugins use pure PHP, our WordPress function, or a hidden server file we’ll discuss below.
+These plugins will automate the process.

 Redirection Plugin

-The Redirection plugin allows you to manage your 301 redirections and keep track of 404 errors.
-It’s a handy plugin, one we actually use and recommend.
+The Redirection plugin allows you to manage your 301 redirections and keep track of 404 errors so you can fix them with 301 redirects.
+It’s a handy plugin and one we use and recommend.

 Easy Redirect Manager Plugin